daormar/debasher/rtdocs/source/fifo.rst

     fifo_reader_document()
     {
-        process_description "Reads a string from a FIFO."
+        document_process "Reads a string from a FIFO."
     }

     fifo_reader_explain_opts()